 - If a complaint is deemed incomplete, additional information will be requested, and the Complainant will be provided 60 business days to submit the required information.
 Failure to do so may be considered good cause for a determination of no investigative merit.

 - Within 15 business days from receipt of a complete complaint, The Fullington Auto Bus Company will determine its jurisdiction in pursuing the matter and whether the complaint has sufficient merit to warrant investigation.
 Within five (5) days of this decision, the Executive Director or his/her authorized designee will notify the Complainant and Respondent, by registered mail or hand delivery informing them of the disposition.

-- If the decision is not to investigate the complaint, the notification shall specifically state the reason for the decision.
+a.
+If the decision is not to investigate the complaint, the notification shall specifically state the reason for the decision.

-- If the complaint is to be investigated, the notification shall state the grounds of The Fullington Auto Bus Company’s jurisdiction, while informing the parties that their full cooperation will be required in gathering additional information and assisting the investigator.
+b.
+If the complaint is to be investigated, the notification shall state the grounds of The Fullington Auto Bus Company’s jurisdiction, while informing the parties that their full cooperation will be required in gathering additional information and assisting the investigator.

 - If the Complainant is dissatisfied with The Fullington Auto Bus Company’s resolution of the complaint, he/she has the right to file a complaint in the time allotted by law with: